February 16, 2017

 As I was driving in with my dad to go back to school at Washington University, it was about a week after Mike Brown had been killed.
 So, of course, it was all over Facebook.
 As we got to school, a group of us started discussing it and sharing our thoughts.
 It was mostly people of color who came together and needed a space to talk.
 Then we heard about a national call that was asking for students to walk out of class, along with staff and faculty.
 So, we decided to.
 We had contacted some students at SLU who were also thinking about doing it, and we each did a walkout at the same time on the first day of classes.
 Over 300 students came.
 It was such a great showing.
 Even a few professors canceled their classes to do this silent march around campus.
 After that happened, we all got together and debriefed.
 We were like, “Hey, we should continue to do some kind of activism to make sure these conversations are still happening on campus.”

-I graduated and got through the program, but I invested so much more time in other extracurriculars and with St. Louis Students in Solidarity than I really did in my major because I felt that big tug, like I was ignoring the human side of it, or those cultural and systems factors that are so important.
-If you’re going to be creating new medical technologies to address some of the most urgent problems, you need to be able to understand how cultural factors interplay, how systems affect the way that things work, and how certain people – because of class, race, gender – don’t have access to that new, shiny technology.
-Or realizing the way that you’re studying engineering, or medicine in general, can be really biased by the ways that you’ve grown up and the culture that you’ve experienced.
-There just wasn’t that general understanding or that lens overlaid onto it.
+I graduated and got through the program, but I invested so much more time in other extracurriculars and with St. Louis Students in Solidarity than I really did in my major because I felt that big tug like I was ignoring the human side of it or those cultural and systems factors that are so important.
+If you’re going to be creating new medical technologies to address some of the most urgent problems, you need to be able to understand how cultural factors interplay, how systems affect the way things work, and how certain people – because of class, race, gender – don’t have access to that new, shiny technology.
+Or, realizing the way you’re studying engineering, or medicine in general, can be really biased by the ways you’ve grown up and the culture you’ve experienced.

 Across that summer and fall that I worked with the Ferguson Commission, the work felt very tangible.
 There are nebulous, systemic, institutional problems that are built into our policies, practices, behaviors, and the landscape.
 So, it leaves a lot of people not knowing what to do.
 They realize that there are problems that need to be addressed.
 It’s a travesty that disparities and inequities exist, but then, what do you tactically do with that?
-Some of the people that I met along the way were incredibly committed, gracious, human, and ready to sit in the discomfort of not having a blueprint for how we change these things, because nothing like this has ever been done.
-These problems have been stewing, and growing, and shifting for 300 years, if not more, in this country.
+Some of the people I met along the way were incredibly committed, gracious, human, and ready to sit in the discomfort of not having a blueprint for how we change these things because nothing like this has ever been done.
+These problems have been stewing and growing and shifting for 300 years if not more in this country.
 So, that openness to having your core principles that you build your work out of – but, then understanding that you’re going to have to constantly adapt to new inputs – was stressful, but also incredibly refreshing.
 That led me to want to continue on with Forward through Ferguson.
-And even as we’re holding ourselves accountable to high standards, we need to understand that things won’t be perfect.
-The Commission wasn’t perfect but it’s openness allowed it grow, shift, and improve.
+And even as we’re holding ourselves accountable to high standards, we need to understand things won’t be perfect.
+The Commission wasn’t perfect, but it’s openness allowed it to grow, shift, and improve.

-The question equity raises is, “Do we give everyone the same thing, or realize that because of our history, policy, biases, and culture, do we have to invest in giving everyone the best opportunity to lead happy, healthy, and fulfilled lives?”
+The question equity raises is, “Do we give everyone the same thing or realize that because of our history, policy, biases, and culture, we have to invest in giving everyone the best opportunity to lead happy, healthy, and fulfilled lives?”

 There have definitely been moments in the past few years where it’s just been a lot.
 When the final decision came about Tamir Rice and the police officers not getting any sort of charges, I just started crying.
-There have been so many cases that we’ve heard about where there aren’t charges.
-Each one seems more egregious and outrageous than the next, and there’s still nothing.
+There have been so many cases we’ve heard about where there aren’t charges.
+Each one seems more egregious and outrageous than the next and there’s still nothing.
 You’ve built a shield for yourself so you can deal better with it the next time, but it makes it so difficult to go about your life.
-Like, those weeks where it just felt like it’s piling on when Philando Castile, and Alton Sterling, and everything else that happened – it was just hard to get up and go to work.
-Working on these things in my life, or in my daily routine, is a little bit of survival.
+Like, those weeks where it just felt like it’s piling on when Philando Castile and Alton Sterling and everything else that happened – it was just hard to get up and go to work.
+Working on these things in my life or in my daily routine is a little bit of survival.
 I couldn’t imagine not doing something that’s related to these issues.
-Through my personal experience, and through everything I’ve learned about systems of oppression, it just started to click.
-When you get that knowledge of something that you couldn’t really put words to, but you know exists, and then you develop that frame for understanding it – I don’t see how I could do something else and have it not be related in some way.
+Through my personal experience and through everything I’ve learned about systems of oppression, it just started to click.
+When you get that knowledge of something you couldn’t really put words to but you know exists, and then you develop that frame for understanding it – I don’t see how I could do something else and have it not be related in some way.
 I can see why some Black people or people of color just want to be able to live a life that’s not defined by this.
 I see that, but it’s also our pressing reality.

 -David Dwight, Catalyst for Forward Through Ferguson